How might a cafe create a digital experience that feels as warm, calm, and intentional as sitting down with a carefully crafted cup of coffee?

 BACKGROUND

-Cafe Kish was created as a concept project exploring how a specialty coffee brand could extend its atmosphere and values into a digital experience.
-While many café websites focus only on menus and online ordering, I wanted to create a platform that also communicated the warmth, craftsmanship, and slow-living philosophy behind the brand.
+Cafe Kish was created as a concept project exploring how a specialty coffee brand could extend its physical atmosphere and core values into a digital space.
+While many cafe websites focus purely on utility like menus and online ordering, I wanted to build a platform that also communicated the warmth, craftsmanship, and slow living philosophy behind the brand.

-The challenge was to balance multiple user needs within a single experience.
-Visitors should be able to discover the café, explore products, learn about the brand story, find practical information, and make purchases without feeling overwhelmed.
+The challenge was to balance multiple user needs within a single unified interface.
+Visitors needed to seamlessly discover the cafe, explore product offerings, learn about the brand story, find practical location information, and engage with shopping features without ever feeling overwhelmed.

 "For many consumers, the experience of visiting a café goes beyond just the coffee.
 It's about atmosphere, comfort, and connection."